stridecolossus/JOVE/docs/blog/part-3-cube/textures.md

 - Created the sampler and texture coordinate classes.

-- Implemented descriptor sets to configure the sampler in the pipeline.

-The API methods to manage images, views and sampler are defined in the `VulkanLibraryImage` JNA interface.
+The API methods to manage images, views and samplers are defined in the `VulkanLibraryImage` JNA interface.